Duncan Selbie is the founding Chief Executive of Public Health England.

-Duncan Selbie took up post as Chief Executive of Public Health England on 1 April 2013.
-From 2007 to 2012 he was Chief Executive of Brighton and Sussex University Hospitals, the regional teaching hospital for the south east of England.
-From 2003 to 2007 he was the Director General of Programmes and Performance for the NHS and subsequently the first Director General of Commissioning.
-Prior to this he was Chief Executive of South East London Strategic Health Authority and before that South West London and St George’s Mental Health NHS Trust.
-He joined the NHS on 1 January 1980.
+Prior to 2013, he was Chief Executive of Brighton and Sussex University Hospitals, the regional teaching hospital for the south east of England.
+From 2003 to 2007, he was the Director General of Programmes and Performance for the NHS and, subsequently, its first Director General of Commissioning.
+Prior to this, he was Chief Executive of South East London Strategic Health Authority and before that Chief Executive of the South West London and St George’s Mental Health NHS Trust.
+He joined the NHS in January 1980.

 Image of Duncan Selbie © Guzelian.

 Public Health England is an Executive Agency of the Department of Health.
 The Chief Executive leads the Agency and is accountable for its strategy and operations, and the effective and efficient use of public funds.